-Report the value of goods exported and imported by the U.S. affiliate during the fiscal year that ended in calendar year EXCLUDE services.
-Software publishers - see the discussion under packaged general use computer software on page 21 for details of what to include in these items age 21.
+Report the value of goods exported and imported by the U.S. affiliate during the fiscal year that ended in calendar year 2022.
+EXCLUDE services.
+Software publishers see the discussion under packaged general use computer software on page 22.
+Report amounts on a "shipped basis."
+See instructions 28-29 on page 22 for details of what to include in these items. il.
 Mil.
 Thous.
-Dols Exports, including capital goods - Shipped by U.S. affiliate to foreign persons (valued f.a.s.
-U.S. port) 000 2515 1 Imports, including capital goods - Shipped to U.S. affiliate by foreign persons (valued f.a.s. foreign port) 000
+Dol Exports, including capital goods - Shipped by U.S. affiliate to foreign persons (valued f.a.s.
+U.S. port) 00 Imports including capital goods - Shipped to U.S. affiliate by foreign persons (valued f.a.s. foreign port) 2515 00